 tender documents, and many other donors look favourably upon it in bids.

-It is included in the AusAid 2012 PSD strategy, among other documents from DFID, OECD, UNDP, and more.
+It is referred to in documents from DFID, OECD, UNDP, and others.
 Case studies from projects across Africa, Asia, Europe and Australasia show the benefits of implementing the DCED Standard.

 Some documents are also available in French and Spanish, listed below.